Cisco-GC-EN-Arch/Wi-Fi6-IoT-Edge-Computing-for-Healthcare/README.md

-# Project Title
+# Wi-Fi6 IoT Edge Computing for Healthcare

-Put a meaningful, short, plain-language description of what this code is trying to accomplish, what is the business driver for implementation, and in general why it matters.
+There is a lot of patient data information to collect in the hospital, yet a shortage of nurses is common.
+Cisco Smart AP provides edge computing capabilities to automate data collection for scenarios like hospitals, saving human resources, improving data accuracy, automating emergency response, and more.

 Pro tips: